HardLaugh/EfficientDet-bifpn/README.md

 this repo is based on mmdetection.
+I don't have much time to do it，emm just for fun

 train efficientdet with the same number of iterations as tensorflow-efficientdet from paperv2 in arxiv[https://arxiv.org/abs/1911.09070v2] , results are 2~4 mAP lower
 efficientdet-d0  32.4mAP batchsize=128 epoch=300 (new)